-10.4.6 MCU Wait Mode Operation
+9.4.6 MCU Wait Mode Operation

-The WAIT instruction puts the MCU in a lower power-consumption standby mode from which recovery is very fast because the clock sources remain active.
+Wait mode is a lower power-consumption standby mode from which recovery is fast because the clock sources remain active.
 If a conversion is in progress when the MCU enters wait mode, it continues until completion.
 Conversions can be initiated while the MCU is in wait mode by means of the hardware trigger or if continuous conversions are enabled.